Kurt Bolender

 Heinz Kurt Bolender (21 May 1912 – 10 October 1966) was an SS sergeant during the Nazi era.
 In 1942, he operated the gas chambers at Sobibór extermination camp, perpetrating acts of genocide against Jews and Romani people during Operation Reinhard.
 After the war, Bolender was recognized in 1961 while working under a false identity as a doorman at a nightclub in West Germany, and subsequently accused in 1965 of personally murdering at least 360 Jewish inmates and assisting in the murder of 86,000 more at Sobibór.
-He committed suicide in prison two months prior to the end of the trial.
+He died by suicide in prison two months prior to the end of the trial.

 Biography

 Bolender was born in 1912 in Duisburg and stayed in school until the age of 16 when he became a blacksmith apprentice.
 He joined the NSDAP in 1930.

 In 1939, he joined the SS-Totenkopfverbände ("Death's Head Unit").
 He was attached to the Action T4 euthanasia program and worked at Hartheim, Hadamar, Brandenburg and Sonnenstein killing centers where physically and mentally disabled Germans were exterminated by gassing and lethal injection.
 Bolender was involved in the cremation process of disposing of victims, as well as "test" gassing procedures during the Action T4.
 During this period he worked with Franz Stangl and Christian Wirth.
-In 1941-42 he was attached to an ambulance unit on the Eastern Front in Russia along with the other T-4 workers.
+In 1941–1942 he was attached to an ambulance unit on the Eastern Front in Russia along with the other T-4 workers.